Eltion/Snapchat-SSL-Pinning-Bypass/README.md

 ## Intercept network traffic

-You can use a tool like mitmproxy or Burp Suite to intercept the network.
+You can use a tool like mitmproxy to intercept the network.

 1. Install patched APK in the device
 2. Install [mitmproxy](https://mitmproxy.org/)